 Urban Ecological Planning

-The program is relevant to urban realities in both the developed countries and the Global South.
-The former are now facing such new challenges as aging or declining population, health hazards and exclusion of ethnic minorities.
-Planners in cities in low- and middle- income regions need to deal with the consequences of rapidly growing population, socio-spatial inequalities, deficient infrastructure, environmental degradation and weak institutional capacity.
-The majority of the inhabitants of the cities in the South live in slums and will do so in the future, if these issues remain unaddressed.
-There is an urgent need to change the outdated laws and regulations and the technocratic approaches that are still prevalent in many countries around the world.
-We believe that urban planning should be focused on the people and that the only way to deal with these challenges is by working directly with the communities.
+The program is relevant to urban realities in both developed countries and the Global South.
+Developed countries face challenges such as aging and declining population, health hazards and exclusion of ethnic minorities.
+Low- and middle- income regions struggle with rapid population growth, socio-spatial inequalities, deficient infrastructure, environmental degradation and weak institutional capacity.
+The majority of inhabitants in Global South cities live in slums and will continue to do so in the future, if these issues remain unaddressed.
+There is thus an urgent need to change outdated laws and regulations and the technocratic approaches that are still prevalent in many countries around the world.
+We believe that urban planning should be focused on the people and that the only way to address urban challenges effectively is by working directly with the communities.

-Consequently, the programme focuses on the complex interdependencies between people, institutions and the built environment in pursuit of equity, efficiency and sustainability.
-It is based on the following main theoretical domains:
+Consequently, the program focuses on the complex interdependence between people, institutions and the built environment in pursuit of equity, efficiency and sustainability.
+The main research themes in Urban Ecological Planning include:

 The work undertaken by UEP students and staff is closely related to the agendas and principles of the United Nations Human Settlements Programme (UN-Habitat) and other UN agencies, including the Sustainable Development Goals (SDGs) and the New Urban Agenda (NUA).
-As a member of UN-Habitat’s UNI network for academia and research (previously HPUI – Habitat Partner University Initiative), UEP received financial and logistic support from UN-Habitat to conduct student fieldworks.
-Several of UEP graduates were successful in obtaining internships and consultancy positions with UN-Habitat during, or after graduating from the program.
+As a member of UN-Habitat’s UNI network for academia and research (previously HPUI – Habitat Partner University Initiative), UEP has received financial and logistic support from UN-Habitat to conduct student fieldworks.